AgregoreWeb/agregore-ipfs-daemon/spec.md

 - `X-IPFS-Pin` pin the uploaded file(s) if this header is present

 #### Response
-The response body is uploaded, and a 201 Created redirect to `ipfs://<CID>` is returned.
+The response body is uploaded, and a 201 Created status code is returned, with the `Location` header set to `ipfs://<CID>`.
 The response header `IPFS-Hash` is set to the CID of the uploaded content.

 Form data is supported, in which case multiple files could be uploaded, and the returned CID would point to a directory containing those files.